 2014 Puygueraud white, Francs, Cotes de Bordeaux - splendid acidity, citron grass, acacia flower, fresh and vibrant, finishes fruity and smooth.
 90p.

-2014 Les Charmes Godard, Francs, Cotes de Bordeaux - more intensity and complexity here compared to Puygueraud.
+2014 Les Charmes Godard, Francs, Cotes de Bordeaux - more intense and complex here than Puygueraud.
 91p.